cobyism/ghost-on-heroku/README.md

 # (Find the "Region" in your Bucketeer Add-on's web dashboard.)
 heroku config:set S3_BUCKET_REGION=us-east-1 --app YOURAPPNAME
 ```

+#### Configuring Google Drive uploads

+An alternative to S3 file storage is Google Drive file storage, which offers up to 15GB of free storage.
+To configure Google Drive storage, specify the following environment variables during app deployment, or in the app settings after the app is deployed.
+- `GOOGLE_PRIVATE_KEY_ID`, `GOOGLE_PRIVATE_KEY`, `GOOGLE_CLIENT_EMAIL`, and `GOOGLE_CLIENT_ID`.
+Instructions on how to obtain these variables can be found in the [ghost-google-drive](https://github.com/robincsamuel/ghost-google-drive) driver repository.

 ### How this works